Broadwind Appoints Sachin Shivaram to Board of Directors

 ABOUT BROADWIND

-Broadwind (NASDAQ: BWEN) is a precision manufacturer of structures, equipment and components for clean tech and other specialized applications.
+Broadwind BWEN is a precision manufacturer of structures, equipment and components for clean tech and other specialized applications.
 With facilities throughout the U.S., our talented team is committed to helping customers maximize performance of their investments—quicker, easier and smarter.
 Find out more at www.bwen.com

 FORWARD-LOOKING STATEMENTS